grunnt/grunnt.github.io/content/blog/falling-rust-plants.md

 # The goal

-Instead of filling all space where water was I rather would have the plant grow upwards, and not stop growing after some time.
+Instead of filling all space where water was I rather would have the plant grow upwards, and stop growing after some time.
 Also, I'd like to have a "seed" that would turn into a plant whenever it was in contact with sand and water.

 # Data structure